Be an informed player…Know your game…Know your limit…Play within it!

 It is important to remember that lottery games are based on random outcomes.
 These games of chance are a form of entertainment, at a price to you, the player.

 Depending on which game you play, your odds of winning vary.
-Due to the random nature of lottery games, it’s impossible to predict what combination of numbers will be drawn and overall odds for scratch off games apply to the total number of tickets printed for a particular game, not to a consecutive string of tickets.
+Due to the random nature of lottery games, it’s unlikely to predict what combination of numbers will be drawn and overall odds for scratch off games apply to the total number of tickets printed for a particular game, not to a consecutive string of tickets.
 There is nothing you can do to improve your chances of winning, but you can decide how much to spend.

 Scratch offs – Understanding your odds